mrudden/michaelrudden.com-2019/README.md

 Michael has presented at Tanium Converge on building a global discovery and remediation program for monitoring and improving endpoint security agent coverage globally.

+Michael is always looking for good speaking opportunities, especially within the Information Security community.

 ## Technology
 Michael takes a technology-agnostic approach to ensure the right tools are used to solve the problem at hand.
 His background in technology spans both cutting-edge technologies and legacy environments.